Coptic script

-The Coptic script is the script used for writing the Coptic language, the latest stage of Egyptian.
-The repertoire of glyphs is based on the uncial Greek alphabet, augmented by letters borrowed from the Egyptian Demotic.
+The Coptic script is the script used for writing the Coptic language, the most recent development of Egyptian.
+The repertoire of glyphs is based and derived on the uncial Greek alphabet, augmented by letters borrowed from the Egyptian Demotic.
 It was the first alphabetic script used for the Egyptian language.
 There are several Coptic alphabets, as the script varies greatly among the various dialects and eras of the Coptic language.

 History

-The Coptic alphabet has a long history, going back to the Hellenistic period, when the Greek alphabet was used to transcribe Demotic texts, with the aim of recording the correct pronunciation of Demotic.
-During the first two centuries of the Common Era, an entire series of spiritual texts were written in what scholars term Old Coptic, Egyptian language texts written in the Greek alphabet.
-Seven letters, however, were derived from Demotic, and many of these (though not all) are used in “true” form of Coptic writing.
-With the spread of Christianity in Egypt, by the late 3rd century, knowledge of hieroglyphic writing was lost, as well as Demotic slightly later, making way for a writing system more closely associated with the Christian church.
-By the 4th century, the Coptic alphabet was "standardized", particularly for the Sahidic dialect.
+The Coptic script has a long history going back to the Ptolemaic Kingdom, when the Greek alphabet was used to transcribe Demotic texts, with the aim of recording the correct pronunciation of Demotic.
+As early as the sixth century BC and as late as the second century AD, an entire series of pre-Christian religious texts were written in what scholars term Old Coptic, Egyptian language texts written in the Greek alphabet.

+In contrast to Old Coptic, seven additional Coptic letters were derived from Demotic, and many of these (though not all) are used in “true” form of Coptic writing.
+Coptic texts are associated with Christianity, Gnosticism, and Manichaeism.

+With the spread of early Christianity in Egypt, knowledge of Egyptian hieroglyphs was lost by the late third century, as well as Demotic script slightly later, making way for a writing system more closely associated with the Coptic Orthodox Church.
+By the fourth century, the Coptic script was "standardized", particularly for the Sahidic dialect.
 (There are a number of differences between the alphabets as used in the various dialects in Coptic).

-Coptic is not generally used today except by the members of the Coptic Orthodox Church of Alexandria to write their religious texts.
-All the Gnostic codices found in Nag Hammadi used the Coptic alphabet.
+Coptic is not generally used today except by the members of the Coptic Orthodox Church to write their religious texts.
+All the Gnostic codices found at Nag Hammadi used the Coptic script.

+The most common Coptic dialect written today as a liturgical language for the Coptic Orthodox and Coptic Catholic Churches is the Bohairic dialect.